 It was actually the worst I had been since I was in the lowest parts of my postnatal depression.
 I spent most of the day telling Isabelle that I didn’t want her, I wish we didn’t bother trying for a baby and if I could go back in time I would change everything.
 Luckily, she’s a baby.
 As such she couldn’t understand what I was saying.
 Should I have said those things?
 Probably not.
 But I also know that talking about your feelings openly and vocally helps you to deal with them.
 So I guess I was just trying to get the negativity out.

-Talking to My Wife About the Regret
+Talking to My Wife About How I felt

 Later on that day, I did what I always do when emotions and feelings come up: I talked to my wife about them.
 I still remember that night quite vividly.
 It was late, I had just spent over 14 hours with Isabelle on my own.
 I was teary, depressed and felt that I was more than happy to quit as a father.
 I had this inescapable feeling that my life was over and Isabelle was the reason for it.
 She was this soul crushing anchor that was pinning me to this bleak existence that I could never be free from.
-Solo parenting with my wife in work was something that I hated.
+Solo parenting with my wife in work was something that I truly hated.

 The thought of this being my life for the foreseeable future was something that I couldn’t come to terms with.
 I’ve been surrounded by depression since I was in my latter teens, so I’m pretty aware when thoughts are my own, or when they are coming from the depression.
 These thoughts were coming heavily from the depression.
 Knowing this helped me a lot.
 I knew that what I was feeling, however horrible it felt at the time, would eventually pass.

 As you might expect, my wife didn’t exactly like hearing what I was saying.
 She didn’t really know what to say or what to do.
 But sometimes, someone doesn’t have to do either.
-They just have to be there and help you to get everything that you’re thinking out of your head.
+They just have to be there and help you to get everything that you’re thinking about out of your head.
 She basically allowed me to talk everything out, and that alone helped a lot.

 The very next day the thoughts were gone.
 And it was the last night that I really wished we hadn’t had Isabelle.
 Can I say they won’t ever come back?
 Of course not.
 But when they do, I’ll just talk to my wife about what I’m feeling and keep being the best dad I can be at the time.
-Even when I didn’t like Isabelle and wish we didn’t have her, I still did everything that I could for her, so that has to count for something.
+Even when I didn’t like Isabelle and wished we didn’t have her, I still did everything that I could for her, so that has to count for something.

 What to Do If You Have Baby Regret